 - Add the cooked meat to the curry and add the second tbsp of white vinegar to the mixture.
 Cover, set heat to low, and simmer for 30-40 minutes

-- Peel and cut the potatoes and carrots.
-In a pan over medium heat, cook the potatoes and carrots with 3 tbsp of olive oil on medium heat until the potatoes soften
+- Peel and cut the potatoes.
+In a pan over medium heat, cook the potatoes with 3 tbsp of olive oil on medium heat until the potatoes soften

-- Add potatoes and carrots to the curry mixture.
+- Add potatoes to the curry mixture.
 Once added, bring the curry to a boil.
 Just after boiling, reduce heat to simmer until ready to serve.
 Add salt and pepper to taste